 But Delta Air Lines, the first carrier to expand into the refining business, is trying to find its profits by driving down the price of fuel as much as it can.
-So far, the airline is seeing the first sign of success: the company’s top official point to the drop in the price of jet in its New York hub.
+So far, the airline is seeing the first sign of success: the company’s top officials point to the drop in the price of jet fuel in its New York hub.

 And it expect costs will fall further as Delta ramps up supplies of cheap crude to the refinery from the Bakken play in North Dakota.

 Controlling the company’s $12 billion per year in jet fuel costs was the goal for Delta when it purchased the Trainer, Pennsylvania refinery in 2012, a move that jolted the rather static universe of U.S. refining participants and threw up questions marks from analysts covering several asset classes.

 “We’re not trying to compete over jet fuel, we’re trying to drive down our margin improvement and drive our highest cost lower,” Delta President Ed Bastian told Reuters in an interview, referring to the cost of jet fuel.

 “We’re the only operator of a refinery that wants to see gas prices come down.”

 One of the main costs Delta has focused on at the Trainer plant has been crude.
 Nearly half of the refining capacity on the East Coast was facing shutdown at the end of 2011, as well as plants in the Caribbean that supplied that market, due to the high cost of importing oil from West Africa and the North Sea.